• Skip to primary navigation

 and weights that merits close scrutiny and enjoyment.
 Whilst it hails from

-a medieval manuscript heritage, there is nothing 15
+a medieval manuscript heritage, there is nothing 15th century about this.

 Note the clever combination of minuscule (lower-case) with majuscules in